Logeswaran123/MrPose/README.md

 <p>
 Hi human, <br>
 I'm Mr.Pose :robot:.
-I'm an application for estimation and measurement of exercises for humans.
+I help to estimate and measure exercises for humans.
+Lets do some exercise and keep the body fit. :muscle: :mechanical_arm:
 </p>

 ## Description :scroll: